pulumi/terraform-provider-venafi/website/docs/r/venafi_certificate.html.markdown

 Provides access to TLS key and certificate data enrolled using Venafi.
 This can be used to define a certificate.

+The `venafi_certificate` resource handles certificate renewals as long as a `pulumi up` is run within the `expiration_window` period.
+Keep in mind that the `expiration_window` in the provider configuration needs to align with the renewal window of the issuing CA to achieve the desired result.

 ## Example Usage

 ```hcl